Robert Hansen: Murders and capture

 When Anchorage Police Department (APD) officers arrived at the Mush Inn, they were told that Paulson had taken a cab to the Big Timber Motel.
 APD officers arrived there and found Paulson in Room 110, still handcuffed and alone.
 She was taken to APD headquarters, where she described her attacker.
-Hansen, when questioned by investigators, denied Paulson's accusation, stating that she was trying to cause trouble for him because he would not pay her extortion demands.
+Hansen, when questioned by investigators, denied Paulson's accusation, stating that she was trying to cause trouble for him because he refused to pay her extortion demands.
 This excuse became one Hansen used on other occasions, but although he had several prior run-ins with the law, Hansen's meek demeanor and humble occupation as a baker, along with an alibi from his friend John Henning, persuaded police not to consider him a serious suspect.

 Detective Glenn Flothe of the Alaska State Troopers had been part of a team investigating the discovery of several bodies in and around Anchorage, Seward and the Matanuska-Susitna Valley area.
 The first of the bodies was found by construction workers near Eklutna Road.
 The body, dubbed "Eklutna Annie" by investigators, has never been identified.
-Later that year, the body of Joanna Messina was discovered in a gravel pit near Seward, and in 1982 the remains of 23-year-old Sherry Morrow were discovered in a shallow grave near the Knik River.
+Later that year, the body of Joanna Messina was discovered in a gravel pit near Seward, and in 1982 the remains of twenty-three-year-old Sherry Morrow were discovered in a shallow grave near the Knik River.
 Flothe believed all three women had been murdered by the same perpetrator.

 Flothe contacted Federal Bureau of Investigation (FBI) Special Agent John E. Douglas and requested help with an offender profile based on the three recovered bodies.
 Douglas thought the killer would be an experienced hunter with low self-esteem, have a history of being rejected by women and would feel compelled to keep "souvenirs" of his murders, such as a victim's jewelry.
 He also suggested that the assailant might stutter.
 Using this profile, Flothe investigated possible suspects until he reached Hansen, who fit the profile and owned a plane.

 Supported by Paulson's testimony and Douglas' profile, Flothe and the APD secured a warrant to search Hansen's plane, vehicles and home.
 On October 27, 1983, investigators uncovered jewelry belonging to some of the missing women as well as an array of firearms in a corner hideaway of Hansen's attic, which included a .223-caliber Ruger Mini-14 semi-automatic rifle.
 Also found was an aeronautical chart bearing thirty-seven written "x" marks, hidden behind Hansen's headboard.
 Many of these marks matched sites where bodies had been found (others were discovered later at the locations marked on Hansen's chart).